-Jasminne Mendez is a performance poet, actress, teacher and published writer.
+Jasminne Mendez is an award winning author, performance poet, actress, and educator.
 Mendez has performed her poetry in venues all around Houston, including the MFAH, Rice and the Alley Theatre.
 She has shared the stage with respected writers and poets, notably, Sandra Cisneros and Natalie Diaz.
 Mendez has been published both nationally and internationally and her first multi-genre memoir Island of Dreams (Floricanto Press, 2013) was awarded Best Young Adult Latino Focused Book by the International Latino Book Awards in 2015.
 She also recently won the COG Poetry Prize for her poems "Run, Irelia, Run," "Bounty," and "Return to Water."
 The judge, Major Jackson described Jasminne as a poet who "possesses a sense of the poem as sacrament and language hammered into song.
 One feels a passionate search for lineage and the sensuous turning of thought and imagery that leads to sanctuaries of silence and reverence."
 Her second book Night-Blooming Jasminne: Personal Essays & Poems (Arte Publico Press) is forthcoming in April 2018.
 She is the Co-Founder and Program Director of the Houston based Latino literary arts organization Tintero Projects and a co-host to the poetry and writing podcast series InkWell a collaboration between Tintero Projects and Inprint Houston.

 Born from immigrant parents of the Dominican Republic, Jasminne Mendez was blessed to learn both English and Spanish at a very early age.
 She has used these skills to her advantage throughout her life by performing, reading and writing poetry, short stories and plays in both languages.